wp-plugins/blip-slideshow/readme.txt

 * If possible, loads photos sized no bigger than the viewport (good for mobile browsing)
 * Supports multiple slideshows in a single post/page
 * Supports Lightbox plugins such as [Lightbox Plus](http://wordpress.org/extend/plugins/lightbox-plus/), [jQuery Lightbox For Native Galleries](http://wordpress.org/extend/plugins/jquery-lightbox-for-native-galleries/), [Slimbox](http://wordpress.org/extend/plugins/slimbox/), [WP-Slimbox2](http://wordpress.org/extend/plugins/wp-slimbox2/) and [Gameplorer's WPColorBox](http://wordpress.org/extend/plugins/gameplorers-wpcolorbox/)

-= How does it work? =

-Blip is a wrapper for [MooTools Slideshow 2!](http://www.electricprism.com/aeron/slideshow/ 'Javascript MooTools Slideshow') by Aeron Glemann with some nifty client-side RSS-reading magic.
-If you like Blip, please show your support to him.

 = What is Media RSS? =